 Two years on from reforms to student nursing funding, applications for courses have dipped.
 Universities and health services must work together to adapt to the changes and continue to attract and retain student nurses.
 Issues facing the sector include financial sustainability, the effect on mature students and how speciality courses should respond.

-Attend this Westminster Briefing event for an update of the changes to student nurse funding.
+Attend this Westminster Briefing event for an update of the changes to student nurse funding and the current challenges faced.
 You will receive guidance on how your organisation can work in partnership with others and meet the challenges faced.

 Key Issues to be Addressed:

 - The story so far: assessing the effect of reforms to healthcare education funding

 - OfS funding programme: strategic interventions in health education disciplines (SIHED)

 - BAME nurses: encouraging representation and diversity through funding